dthain/compilers-fa25/encoder.md

 without quotes or codes.
 If the input string is valid and the conversion is successful, it should return true.
 Otherwise, it should return false.
-`string_encode` should do the opposite and convert a normal string into an encoded string that can be printed back out.
+`string_encode` should do the opposite and convert a normal string into an encoded string that can be printed back out.  (encode should not fail.)

 For example, if the input encoded string looks like this: